bhoraskar/bhoraskar.github.io/covid.md

 - Unlike last year this second wave this second wave is affecting many pregnant women
 - Treatment for Covid is same as that of a non-pregnant patient, except that certain medicines are not advisable during pregnancy
 - Ivermectin and Doxycycline should be avoided during pregnancy
 - Aspirin, heparin should be stopped at least one week before delivery.
-Therefor stop these 3 to 4 week before EDD
+Therefore stop these 3 to 4 week before EDD
 - CT scan can be done if essential
 - Antiviral drugs should be given when absolutely essential for patients recovery
 - It is better that a physician treats a pregnant Covid patient then a obstetrician